 There is no other retirement account that is tax-free at contribution, as it grows and at withdrawal.
 Here is the Big Cheese of Financial Planning, Michael Kitces on the subject in the Wall Street Journal: HSAs are “the most tax-preferred account available.”

-The HSA retirement strategy is also particularly powerful for women, who live longer, so need their retirement savings to work harder.
+The HSA retirement account strategy is also particularly powerful for women, who live longer, so need their retirement savings to work harder.
 Women are more likely to be custodial head of households, which qualifies them for higher contribution limits.

 Let’s dig into the details!